 Innovation is a permanent process, not so much a status, requiring curiosity, creativity and passion as well as courage to think outside of the box and even to risk failure.

-HENSOLDT is a leading supplier for sea-, air- and land-based platforms of the armed and security forces worldwide.
-As one of the most important security and defence companies based in Germany, we contribute significantly to the protection of soldiers and the operational capability of the German Bundeswehr and the wider NATO.
+HENSOLDT is a leading supplier for platform independent offerings deployed across the domains air, sea, land and security for armed and security forces worldwide.
+As a German champion and the largest European pure-play defence and security electronics house, we contribute significantly to the protection of soldiers and the operational capability of the German Bundeswehr and the wider NATO.

 HENSOLDT’s portfolio includes various sensor technologies, which, when combined, allow detection capabilities to be improved substantially.
 Our main areas of activity include the protection of borders and critical infrastructures, air defence, mission management and platform self-protection, force protection, signal intelligence and data links, as well as night vision devices, laser rangefinders and optronic targeting equipment.
 In addition, our portfolio also comprises of mission avionics such as avionics computers, mission planning systems and autopilots.

 With our wide product range, we cover all types of applications in air, sea, land and security missions and enable our customers to maintain superiority when it comes to monitoring the electromagnetic spectrum.
 Our solutions are deployed on various platforms, including helicopters, aircraft, unmanned aerial vehicles, ships and submarines, armoured vehicles as well as satellites.

 Chief Strategy Officer